This is PART 1 of the step-by-step rebuild for 1998-2001 Showa 47mm suspension forks.

 *You will need to know proper torque specifications and oil levels, click here to open this information in a new window.

-Start by loosening the top bridge screws of the triple tree and loosen the fork cap in the tree.
+Start by loosening the top bridge screws of the triple tree and loosening the fork cap in the tree.
 Just loosen, do not unscrew!
 Loosen the lower bridge screws and remove the fork.

 Front Fork Disassembly